Open Plato Project

 Claudia Yau

-Claudia is an Assistant Professor in the Department of Philosophy at the University of Houston.
-She received her PhD in 2021 from Princeton University, where she was a member of the Program in Classical Philosophy and a graduate affiliate of the Program in American Studies.
-She specializes in ancient philosophy and has worked primarily on Plato, Aristotle, and Sextus Empiricus.
-She has participated in outreach initiatives through the Mellon Mays Undergraduate Fellowship and Compass Workshops.
+Claudia is an Assistant Professor in the Department of Philosophy and faculty affiliate in the Department of Classics at Northwestern University.
+She received her PhD in 2021 from Princeton University, where she was a member of the Program in Classical Philosophy.
+She specializes in ancient philosophy and works primarily on Plato, Aristotle, and Sextus Empiricus.
+She has published and forthcoming papers on Plato in Journal of the History of Philosophy and Apeiron, and is working on a monograph on wisdom (sophia) in Plato’s Republic, supported by a Loeb Classical Library Foundation Fellowship.
+She regularly teaches ancient philosophy, including Plato, at the undergraduate and graduate level, and she has participated in outreach initiatives such as COMPASS, PIKSI-Boston, and the Mellon Mays Undergraduate Foundation.

 Advisors